 - 1.3 years

 - 2. Approved plans

-- 3. Demolition Method
+- 3. Demolition Method Statement

 - 4. Parking areas to be provided prior to occupation.

-- 5. Details of uses at ground floor levels to be submitted and agreed.
+- 5. Details of uses to be submitted and agreed.

-- 6. Details of affordable housing to be provided in accordance with the outline application and pursuant to the reserved matters

-- 7. Landscaping details to be provided and to be implemented and replaced if any trees die within 5 years.
+- 6. Landscaping details to be provided and to be implemented and replaced if any trees die within 5 years.

 - 8. Crime prevention

 - 9. Electric charging points

 - 10. Lighting Strategy

 - 11. Ecological Enhancement Strategy

 - 12. Opening/operating hours to be agreed

+- 13. Boundary Treatments

+- 14. Details of retaining elements and design

+- 15. Phasing to ensure employment units provided

+- 16. Natural local stone to be used in elevations of employment units

+- 17. Servicing arrangements to be submitted and agreed.